 Rockfall and landslide risks in this area

 The Mautohe Cathedral Cove landscape is naturally unstable.
 Rockfalls and landslides could cause serious injury or death.
-Read the Know before you go section of this page to decide whether this trip is right for you, and to learn how to reduce the risk.
+Read the Know before you go section to decide whether this trip is right for you, and to learn how to reduce the risk.

 Alternative routes